SECTION 1010 - DEFINITIONS

 IOWA DEPARTMENT OF TRANSPORTATION (DOT) STANDARD SPECIFICATIONS.
 The Iowa Department of Transportation Standard Specifications for Highway and Bridge Construction and the General Supplemental Specifications effective at the date of publication of the Notice to Bidders unless a different effective date is identified in the contract documents.

 JOINT VENTURE.
-The joining of two or more qualified contractors for the purpose of combining equipment, personnel, and finances in order to submit a bid on a single project.
+The joining of two or more contractors for the purpose of combining equipment, personnel, and finances in order to submit a bid on a single project.

 JURISDICTION.
 A governmental entity or the Iowa Department of Transportation, acting through its governing body, or through the authorized representatives of such governing body when so authorized.